Top 10 Easiest A-Levels, Ranked

 3. Religious Studies

-With a pass rate of around 99%, it’s clear why Religious Studies features so highly on our list of hardest to easiest A-Levels.
+With a pass rate of around 99%, it’s clear why Religious Studies is considered to be one of the easier A-Levels.
 It’s also one of the most popular A-Levels for students to uptake, mainly due to the wide range of transferable skills you can develop from it, thanks to its essay-based assessment format.

 2. Food Studies